2021 Toyota Sienna Wheelchair Vans Available Only as Gas/Electric Hybrids Beginning 2021 Model Year

 DOES INSURANCE PAY FOR THE EVALUATION?

-Unfortunately, these services are not often covered by insurance plans.
-Please make sure you check with your insurance provider to determine your exact coverage.
+Unfortunately, insurance plans do not often cover these services.
+Please check with your insurance provider to determine your exact coverage.

 DOES INSURANCE PAY FOR THE MODIFICATION / INSTALLATION OF ADAPTIVE EQUIPMENT?

-Most insurance companies do not cover the modification / installation of adaptive equipment, however there are many sources that do provide assistance, and you might qualify.
+Most insurance companies do not cover the modification/installation of adaptive equipment.
+However, many sources do provide assistance, and you might qualify.
 To see if you qualify, you should research the following services for assistance availability as they are the most common:

 • Vocational Rehabilitation Services (for your state)